PatrickWhitsell/StackSmashing/1_Understanding_The_Stack/README.md

     $ gcc -fno-stack-protector stack.c -o stack.x -m32 -std=c99
     $ ./stack.x

 If you are familiar with C you may notice a few interesting things in the gcc command above.
 First, -fno-stack-protector disables the stacks 'canary' field.
+The canary is between the return address and the local variables on the stack, and is checked at run time before executing the return instruction.
+If the canary has been tampared with, execution is immidiately haulted by the operating system.

+Sample Stack Output From stack.c:

+    buffer1: 0xffffd154
+    buffer2: 0xffffd15c
+    a: 0xffffd190
+    b: 0xffffd194
+    c: 0xffffd198
+    ret addr: 0x8048528